 Looking after our Mental Health

-In all we do, we are conscious that the sudden loss of routine and contact with teachers and friends has the potential to be a destabilising factor in young people's mental health and wellbeing.
-Coping can be more challenging during these difficult times.
+During the COVID pandemic, we were acutely conscious that the sudden loss of routine and contact with teachers and friends had the potential to be a destabilising factor in young people's mental health and wellbeing.
+Worries and concerns about coronavirus have not gone away, even though the school has now fully reopened for face to face teaching.
+Coping was more challenging during those difficult times.
 We have collected advice for students and parents here, and useful documents are available to download at the bottom of the page.

 The 'Helping Hand' button on Student Information Centre